COPD patients have a high work of breathing (WOB) and experience difficulty exhaling air from their lungs.

 - Trigger and cycle adjustment can also help with synchronisation.

-COPD patients usually require supplemental oxygen with NIV.
+COPD patients most commonly require supplemental oxygen with NIV.

-- ClimateLineMAX Oxy allows oxygen to be added at the back of the device for more accurate delivery; up to 15L/min can be added.
-If using the Stellar device, no ClimateLineMAX Oxy is required and up to 30L/min can be added to the patient's therapy.
+- Stellar ventilators enable oxygen to be added at the back of the device for more accurate delivery of O2; up to 30L/min can be added.

 - SpO2 can be monitored to help titrate oxygen.